 Q: Why should others volunteer for cookie cupboards?
 For Girl Scouts in general?

 RB: At the cupboards, you get to see a different side of Girl Scouting and make new friends.
 You should volunteer for Girl Scouts, because there are so many girls who need to interact with other girls, and Girl Scouts helps them find out what they want to be in life.
 It teaches them so much about themselves.
 The joy you see in later years of what these girls have become in our society makes you so proud.

 CS: Grooming the girls for leadership is a big deal.
 Setting that example of volunteering, working together to make cookie season an even bigger success, is so important.
 The girls will follow.
 It’s positive.
 It displays helpfulness.
 Why not help an organization where you’re directly involved?

 AF: I believe everyone should give some of their time volunteering for this organization, because you are helping shape the future leaders of our country’s communities.

 Huge thanks to Astrid, Chris, and Rosalie for answering our questions—and for contributing their time and talents to our Movement!

 Want to support an increasingly important cause while exercising, making friends, and having fun?
 Sign up to volunteer at one of our cookie cupboards!
-(Must be 18+ years of age.
-One exception: Senior and Ambassador Girl Scouts if accompanied by an adult.)
-Our cookie cupboards are open Feb.
-2–March 12, 2017, with locations in Arcadia, Covina, Downey, Long Beach, Marina del Rey, Montclair, Torrance, and Woodland Hills.
+(Must be 18+ years of age; Senior and Ambassador Girl Scouts are allowed if accompanied by an adult.)
+This year, our cookie cupboards are open Feb.
+1–March 11, 2018, with locations in Arcadia, Covina, Downey, Long Beach, Marina del Rey, Upland, Torrance, Woodland Hills, Glendale, and Santa Clarita.